Purii/muneco/src/readme.txt

-=== MuNeCo ===
+=== muneco ===
 Contributors: Yayoo
-Tags: multilanguage, multilingual, network, multisite, connector, seo, sitemap, google, MuNeCo Requires at least: 3.8.1
+Tags: multilanguage, multilingual, network, multisite, connector, seo, sitemap, google, muneco Requires at least: 3.8.1
 Tested up to: 4.0
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MuNeCo supports you managing a multilingual WordPress instance using a Network.
+muneco supports you managing a multilingual WordPress instance using a Network.

 == Description ==

-MuNeCo is still under development.
+muneco is still under development.
 It would be great if there will be some useful feedback!

-MuNeCo extends your WP-Network without manipulating the whole behaviour of the system.
+muneco extends your WP-Network without manipulating the whole behaviour of the system.
 It can get activated or deactivated on the fly without destroying anything.

-Discover what MuNeCo can currently do for you:
+Discover what muneco can currently do for you:

 * Connect Posts, Pages and Custom Post Types(in development) across the network
 * Defining different language codes for Back- & Frontend